salesforce/lwc-rfcs/text/0112-server-engine.md

 -   `getAssociatedVMIfPresent(elm: HostElement): VM | undefined`: Retrieve the VM on a given element.
 -   `setElementProto(elm: HostElement): void`: Patch an element prototype with the bridge element.

 The current `@lwc/engine` code relies on direct DOM invocation.
 The list of all the current DOM APIs the engine depends upon can be found in the [DOM APIs usage](#dom-apis-usage).
-Those direct DOM APIs invocations will be replaced by a [`Rendered` interface](#renderer-interface) that will be injected at runtime into the `createVM`.
+Those direct DOM API invocations will be replaced by a [`Rendered` interface](#renderer-interface) that will be injected at runtime into the `createVM`.
 All the sub-components created from the root VM will share the same `Renderer` interface.

 #### `@lwc/engine-dom`